On platforms like Instagram and Twitter, hashtags are essential for reaching new audiences and engaging with followers.

 On the one hand, hashtags can increase the chances that people will find your posts or business page.
 Because business pages are public, there’s an opportunity to reach users searching for specific topics or brands.

-Facebook lacks the UGC and discovery elements that make hashtags so powerful on other platforms for two important reasons:
+Facebook lacks the user-generated content (UGC) and discovery elements that make hashtags so powerful on other platforms for two important reasons:

 - For Facebook hashtags to work, you need to rely on people finding your page.
 People can only discover your page with hashtags if they are actively searching for a hashtag that you’ve already used in one of your posts.
-I’ll talk about this more in a moment but Facebook users aren’t searching for hashtags, they’re using keywords to find information.
+Basically, Facebook users aren’t searching for hashtags, they’re using keywords to find information.

-- The other factor is the platform’s privacy settings and the shift toward private Groups.
-While brand profiles are public-facing, many of their followers have private profiles.
+- The other factor is the platform’s privacy settings and the shift toward private groups.
+While brand profiles are public-facing, many of their followers have private profiles or groups that users need to be accepted into to see.
 These settings make it difficult for brands to leverage their audience to expand their reach.

 So, Should Brands Use Facebook Hashtags?